 - Error free touch points: Ensure that users are able to reach you from all the touch points within your design.

-- Keep the energy flowing: A modern look and feel ensure the good experience of your users. you must refresh the design when it goes obsolete.
+- Keep the energy flowing: A modern look and feel ensure a good experience for your users. you must refresh the design when it goes obsolete.

 Top Most question is “What is the goal?”